ashleydavis/the-data-wrangler-blog/_posts/2019-05-22-data-forge-plot-update3.markdown

 It was always my intention to fully extract the chart templates from Data-Forge Plot and this has finally happened!

-Originally Data-Forge Plot only supported the C3 charting library was that was hard-coded, so I started by extracting this to its own [npm library](https://www.npmjs.com/package/@data-forge-plot/c3).
+Originally Data-Forge Plot only supported the C3 charting library and that was hard-coded, so I started by extracting this to its own [npm library](https://www.npmjs.com/package/@data-forge-plot/c3).
 I then created an entirely [new chart template for Data-Forge Plot based on ApexCharts](https://www.npmjs.com/package/@data-forge-plot/apex).

 | ![Chart templates extract from the core library](/content/images/2019/05/Separated_chart_plugins.png) |
 |:--:|